 - What is the Lake Dallas Bungalows?

-Located next door to the village will be the bungalows, seven duplexes with very nice and quite unique residential units with several courtyards.
+Located next door to the village will be the bungalows, seven duplexes with very nice residential units with several courtyards.
 These units will be built with quite a bit of reclaimed material and will have high end finishes.
 There will be seven one-bedroom units and seven two-bedroom units.
 These will make great homes for those who aren’t quite ready to make the leap to tiny living but want to be near the village.

 - What will the Tiny Home lots look like?